 In between the Character Dance Party , the boy band Collective 5ive sings holiday hits that celebrate the most wonderful time of the year.

 Character Dance Party at Club Tinsel

-Throughout the whole evening, the Club Tinsel dance party takes place continuously at Cosmic Ray's in Tomorrowland.
+Throughout the evening, the Club Tinsel dance party takes place at the Rockettower Plaza Stage in Tomorrowland.

 Disney Junior Jingle Jam

 Dance party times: 7:00 p.m. to 12:00 a.m.

 This dance party in Cosmic Ray’s Starlight Cafe section features favorite characters from Vampirina, Fancy Nancy, Doc McStuffins, and Timon.

 They won’t be able to sign autographs, but it’s an opportunity to have fun with them.